• About

 Localities

-King includes the suburbs and localities of Golden Grove, Gould Creek, Greenwith, Hillbank, One Tree Hill, Salisbury Heights and Salisbury Park, and parts of the suburbs of Salisbury East and Surrey Downs.
+King incorporates the suburbs of Craigmore, Golden Grove, Gould Creek, Greenwith, Hillbank, Little Para Reservoir, One Tree Hill, Salisbury Heights, and Salisbury Park.
+It also includes parts of the suburbs of Salisbury East, and Surrey Downs.

 History